Properties and Valuations

 You do have the option to request an Urgent Rating Value Review.
 See above or go to http://qvgroup.qv.co.nz/urgent-rating-value-review

-Q: Why is my rating valuation lower than my neighbours, particularly as I have been inside their property and I think that mine is better?
+Why is my rating valuation lower than my neighbours, particularly as I have been inside their property and I think that mine is better?

 A lot of work can be done to a property that doesn’t require a building consent.
-In these instances, unless the owners have contacted QV to tell us of these changes, it is unlikely that we will know about them.
+In these instances, unless the owners have contacted QV to tell them of these changes, it is unlikely that we will know about them.
 This includes improvements such as modernising a kitchen or bathroom, redecorating, landscaping and much more.
 Our valuers can inspect your property and compare your property’s characteristics to other similar properties.
 Following inspection you will be sent an updated Owners Notice.

-Q: What do I need to do if I have just completed an extension to my property and would like my rating value to be updated?
+What do I need to do if I have just completed an extension to my property and would like my rating value to be updated?

-If QV is the rating valuation services provider in your area we will be automatically informed by your council when building consents and subdivisions occur and will make an inspection of the property when we are next completing valuations in your area.
+If QV is the rating valuation services provider in your area we will be automatically informed by your council when building consents and subdivisions occur and will make an inspection of the property when they are next completing valuations in your area.
 This could be up to 3-6 months into the future.
 If you would like your rating valuation reviewed urgently, you can pay to have a valuer come out at your convenience and time frame.

-Q: What happens if I pay for a review and my value doesn’t change?
+What happens if I pay for a review and my value doesn’t change?